 We cannot guarantee that your event will be included in the Festival programme and submitting an expression of interest does not commit you to taking part in the Festival.

-During the expression of interest process, we ask you to book a telephone or Zoom call with the Festival Manager to discuss your ideas in more detail.
+During the expression of interest process, we ask you to book a telephone or Zoom call with a member of the Festival team to discuss your ideas in more detail.
 We prioritise events and activities that offer high-quality content and demonstrate good practice in public engagement and communication.
 The Festival team can help you refine your ideas, and put you in touch with other organisations that may be able to help you.

 To help us with our resilience planning, we may ask you whether your event:

 - Must take place in-person in an indoor space